wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-business-card-reader/includes/2-canvas-app.md

     ![A screenshot of a cell phone Description automatically generated](../media/image5.png)

-2. To analyse a business card, select "Scan business card", and select an image you have saved.
+2. To analyze a business card, select "Scan business card", and select an image you have saved.
 On a mobile device, you can also directly take a picture with the camera.

 **Next, AI Builder business card reader processes the business card and displays extracted contact information.**